kaylamuraoka/Work_Day_Scheduler_Using_jQuery/README.md

 ## Installation

-You'll need to use the [**Moment.js**](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+You'll need to use the [**Moment.js**](https://momentjs.com/) library to parse, validate, manipulate, and display dates and times in JavaScript.
+Be sure to read the documentation carefully and concentrate on using [**Moment.js in the browser**](https://momentjs.com/docs/#/use-it/browser/).

-To install this project locally clone this [**project repository**](https://github.com/kaylamuraoka/Work_Day_Scheduler_Using_jQuery) to your local terminal and modify the code to your liking.
+To install this project locally clone this [**project repository**](https://github.com/kaylamuraoka/Work_Day_Scheduler_Using_jQuery) to create a local copy on your computer and sync between the two locations.
+You may then modify the code to your liking.
+For steps on how to clone a repository using the command line, read this section of the GitHub Docs [**about cloning a repository**](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#about-cloning-a-repository).

 ## Usage